From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Experimental Results

 \subsubsection{Image domain transfer}

-In Fig. \ref{fig:segmentation}, we compare our image domain transfer results with images derived by the traditional Otsu's method \cite{otsu1979threshold}.
-Obviously, the source SEM images contain typical complications from SEM imaging process, such as bias in brightness/contrast probably due to gain-shift and scanning-pattern noise.
+In Fig. \ref{fig:segmentation}, we compare our image domain transfer results with images derived by the traditional Otsu thresholding method \cite{otsu1979threshold}.
+Obviously, the source SEM images contain typical complications from the SEM imaging process, such as bias in brightness/contrast probably due to gain-shift and scanning-pattern noise.
 It is thus difficult for common methods to threshold an SEM image appropriately.
-By exploiting a well-trained translator, e.g., CycleGAN \cite{zhu2017unpaired}, an SEM image can be transferred into a layout-styled format with its contour shapes keeping unchanged.
+By exploiting a well-trained translator, e.g., CycleGAN \cite{zhu2017unpaired}, an SEM image can be transferred into a layout-styled format with its contour shapes unchanged.